How to Create a Business Verification Process

 Next, a partially automatic verification process involves a third-party customer verification service.
 With partially automatic verification, you can achieve the verification result in a much quicker time.

-However, the negative side is that usually the modern solutions in the world of AML prefer to concentrate on one specific part of the KYB process, such as identity verification, sanctions, UBOs, etc. Therefore, in order for you to achieve the full KYB process, you will need to integrate and combine tens of different solutions.
+However, the negative side is that usually the modern AML solutions prefer to concentrate on one specific part of the KYB process, such as identity verification, sanctions, UBOs, etc. Therefore, in order for you to achieve the full KYB process, you will need to integrate and combine tens of different solutions.

 Interestingly, very few products provide comprehensive features for complete business verification.
 However, Vespia software quickly closes that gap, providing businesses with essential information without wasting time.